Last Updated: November 15, 2022

 4. Winter will mark the middle of the school year in many locations.
 It is time to describe ways to volunteer in your local schools, tell the stories of especially talented teachers or lunchroom cooks, or highlight an interesting class project.
-Review some children's books of local significance, which might include historic, literary, or musical figures from your home town.
-Suggest activities for curious young minds.
-Point out groups and activities available to children in your school how schools are trying to overcome lost learning due to the pandemic.
+Explain to those who do not have children in your school how schools are trying to overcome lost learning due to the pandemic.

 5. If you live where there are deciduous trees that shed their leaves in winter, make a long list of suggested things that residents could observe when they go for a walk.
 Suddenly people become more aware of topography and rooftops when the softening effect of the foliage falls away.
-Maybe you should start an annual winter photography competition.
-You could receive some especially dramatic entries if you live where snow and ice often alter the landscape, but looking at our neighborhoods in a different season is often instructive, regardless of where you live.
+(You might recommend some observations from our list on the housing condition survey page.)

-7. Take the hint from harvest celebrations around the world by offering thanks to the many people, organizations, and institutions that have made your particular subdivision, village, town, or city a better place.
+7. Take the hint from harvest celebrations around the world by highlighting and offering thanks to the many people, organizations, and institutions that have made your particular subdivision, village, town, or city a better place.
 Yes, celebrate and thank the obvious heroes, but make a deep scan of the individuals who have donated time and resources to the past or current success of your community.

-8. Educating residents about causes and effects in community work is always appropriate, but if people stay indoors more during the winter where you live, take the opportunity to write some longer articles about why local plants might be closing their doors, how the region-wide market for housing is impacting home values, how the agility of your community college in providing relevant job training is affecting your city's economic future, or why adding another two lanes of traffic to an important local roadway is only a short-lived solution to traffic congestion.
+8. Educating residents about causes and effects in community work is always appropriate, but if people stay indoors more during the winter where you live, take the opportunity to write some longer articles about why local plants or restaurants might be closing their doors, how the region-wide market for housing is impacting home values, how the agility or sluggishness of your community college in providing relevant job training is affecting your city's economic future, or why adding another two lanes of traffic to an important local roadway is only a short-lived solution to traffic congestion.

 Lastly, of course our pages about newsletter ideas for spring, summer, and autumn also might be a springboard to the right thought for you as you plan your e-mail newsletter, printed newsletter, or social media posts for this winter.
 The overview article on newsletters linked below also will be useful to many, especially if you are a new editor.